Alcock v Chief Constable of South Yorkshire [1992]

 Alcock v Chief Constable of South Yorkshire [1992] was a test case which arose out of the Hillsborough disaster which occurred at Hillsborough Football Stadium on April 15th, 1989.
 It concerned claims brought by friends and relatives of people who were injured or killed at the stadium during the incident.
 For example, parents, brothers, brothers-in-law, and unofficial fiancés.

-The facts of the case varies because different people were involved.
+The facts of the case vary because different people were involved.
 When the incident occurred, the plaintiffs-that is the relatives of the injured- were in different locations.
 Two were in the ground at Hillsborough but were not in the pen where the disaster occurred, and some were outside the stadium.
 The other eight claimants learned of the disaster through television and radio broadcasts.
 Some had seen the events live or on recorded TV coverage.
 Some had identified bodies in the makeshift mortuary after the event.

 The plaintiffs claimed seeing their relatives in the incident, and in some cases after the incident, had caused them psychiatric injury.
 They claimed damages from the Chief Constable of South Yorkshire Police for this injury.